jimgao1/battleship/README.md

 About This
 ------
+This project is a Java implementation of the popular game Battleship.
+You can either choose to play someone over LAN, or you can choose to play the AI.

-This is a battleship implementation in Java, for the ICS3U course.
+This game was made in May 2015, for the final assignment of the grade 11 CompSci course.

 Contributors
 ------